 - Refrain from lighting fires without consent

-- Leave gates in the same state in which they were found (e.g., closed)
+- Leave gates in the same state in which they were found (e.g., closed if found closed)

 - Not cause any damage to the lease land or the property of the agricultural leaseholder